“…Greenaway’s creative cooking immediately places him in Edinburgh’s premier league” - Square Meal

 “Greenaway prides himself on his desserts, and he’s right to because they’re invariably faultless” - Scotland on Sunday

-Mark’s debut book, ‘Perceptions: Recipes from Restaurant Mark Greenaway’, was published in July 2016 and is shortlisted for the Gourmand World Cookbook Awards 2017.
-He also writes a fortnightly recipe column for the heraldscotland.com and has written for Edinburgh Evening News and Scotland Now.
+Mark’s debut book, ‘Perceptions: Recipes from Restaurant Mark Greenaway’, was published in July 2016 and won the Gourmand World Cookbook Award for Best Chef cookbook 2017.
+He has written for Edinburgh Evening News and Scotland Now, and a fortnightly recipe column for The Herald.

 In 2014 Mark appeared live as a guest on BBC’s Newsnight and as a guest chef on BBC 1’s Saturday Kitchen, and Channel 4's Sunday Brunch.
 He is a weekly guest chef on STV Edinburgh’s The Fountainbridge Show.
 He represented Scotland on BBC2’s Great British Menu in 2012 and again in 2013.
 Mark mentored a group of teenagers as they endeavoured to launch a healthy take-away business, filmed for 3-part documentary series Teen Canteen on BBC2 in November 2013.